Reviewing Pioneer Energy Services (PESXQ) & The Competition

 |2.24

-Pioneer Energy Services currently has a consensus price target of $1.00, indicating a potential upside of 5,960.61%.
-As a group, “Drilling oil & gas wells” companies have a potential upside of 1,050.41%.
-Given Pioneer Energy Services’ higher possible upside, analysts plainly believe Pioneer Energy Services is more favorable than its competitors.
+Pioneer Energy Services currently has a consensus price target of $1.00, indicating a potential upside of 5,782.35%.
+As a group, “Drilling oil & gas wells” companies have a potential upside of 1,042.96%.
+Given Pioneer Energy Services’ higher probable upside, analysts clearly believe Pioneer Energy Services is more favorable than its peers.

-This table compares Pioneer Energy Services and its competitors’ net margins, return on equity and return on assets.

-This table compares Pioneer Energy Services and its competitors gross revenue, earnings per share and valuation.
+This table compares Pioneer Energy Services and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue